doetoe/blockchain/README.md

 # README #

+The lowest level system consists of a network of nodes that mindlessly mine data blocks satisfying a proof-of-work and forming a blockchain, and synchronize these among each other.
+Since the main focus of this exercise is not in the networking details (for the moment), like peer discovery, block broadcasting, etc, there is a tracker that allows nodes to find each other.

+For this to works correctly you need the modules

+* block
+* blockchain
+* tracker
+* node
+* util
+* config

+The next level adds transactions to this.
+Users can generate private keys and addresses and send transaction to an additional kind of node called a *mempool*, representing the *global transaction mempool*.
+Nodes can pull unprocessed transactions from it an include them in their blocks.
+Note that they are still the same blocks, the same mining, the same blockchains, only now the data field is interpreted as containing a bundle of transactions, which are executed when they get validated in the blockchain.
+For inclusion the nodes should check for additional validity: balances are non-negative at any point in the blockchain.

+For transactions to work correctly, you need the additional modules

+* mempool
+* transaction
+* address
+* user

+The third level adds general purpose executable data to this.
+This is still very much to be done and understood.

+### Operation ###

-When tracker.py is executed as a script, it runs a (centralized) tracker that assists in peer discovery.
+* Run tracker.py as a script.
+This runs a (centralized) tracker that assists in peer discovery.
-For each miner you want to run, execute node.py.

-This will start mining and also connects to the tracker to discover other miners and synchronize with them.

-Unless the tracker and all miners run on the same computer, you have to specify hostnames and ports, call both with -h to see options.

-### Supported Web Services ###

   The tracker supports

+  * /running         - returns running when the tracker is running
-* /peers           - returns a list of URL's of registered miners
+  * /nodes           - returns a list of URL's of registered miners
-* /difficulty      - returns the present difficulty.
-In the future this should be a function of the blockchain, not a centralized value.
   * /register(url)   - register a url with the tracker

+* For each miner you want to run, execute node.py as a script.

+  This will start mining and also connects to the tracker to discover other miners and synchronize with them.

   The nodes support

   * /running      - returns running when the node is running
   * /block(n)     - returns block n in json format
   * /blockchain   - returns the blockchain as seen by this peer in json format
   * /chainlength  - returns the chainlength as seen by this peer

+  Unless the tracker and all miners run on the same computer, you have to specify hostnames and ports, call both with -h to see options.

+For transaction management, additionally

+* run mempool.py as a script

+  The mempool supports

+  * /pushtx(tx)       - put json describing a transaction
+  * /unprocessed      - json of all unprocessed transactions
+  * /balance(address) - the balance for this address.
+Optionally can specify whether to include unconfirmed transactions using unconfirmed=true.

+* run user.py as a script for each transaction you want to post.

 ### Objectives ###